Best Examples of Black Friday Emails To Inspire Your Own

 Choose an appropriate template

 Create a separate set of custom templates for Black Friday emails to make your campaigns look special on a special day.
-You might want to go with a different structure, design, or color scheme to convey the e-commerce holiday spirit.
+And you might want to go with a different structure, design, or color scheme to convey the e-commerce holiday spirit.

-But you can always take ready-made templates prepared for you by email marketing services and platforms and use them as a starting point.
+It may seem challenging, but you can always take ready-made templates prepared for you by email marketing services and platforms and use them as a starting point.
 The thing is, templates save time when you’re short on it.
-They are easy to edit and display beautifully across all email platforms and adapt to mobile devices.
+They are easy to edit, display beautifully across all email platforms, and adapt to mobile devices — plus you don’t need any coding skills to work with them either.
 For example, you can try our free Black Friday templates right in your Selzy account and edit them in our email builder.
+There, the editing process is super simple with our visual editor and AI tools, and if you want something more sophisticated — you can switch to the HTML mode in one click.
+Moreover, you can import templates from other sources and edit them in this builder too!

 This is an example of our Black Friday templates: